hastere/Nine_Men_Out/README.md

 - Users can add friends, enabling social features such as sending direct bets to a user.

 # Team
-Nine Men Out is created and maintained by Owen Tazic, Bryce Martinez, Joe Gospodarek, and Andrew Ster    e.  -->
+Nine Men Out is created and maintained by Owen Tazic, Bryce Martinez, Joe Gospodarek, and Andrew Stere.